 • OVERVIEW •

-Sudo later became known for applying Zen principles to his experience of terminal cancer.
-In his words, “my main creative focus during this process has been on making music…I’ve been bringing my laptop computer with me to chemo, and recording musical compositions while the chemo’s being administered…”.
+Sudo later became known for applying Zen insights to his experience of terminal cancer.
+In his words, “My main creative focus during this process has been on making music…I’ve been bringing my laptop [and] recording musical compositions while the chemo is being administered”.